Paper Money Price Guide — Rare & Collectible U.S. Currency 2026 Edition

 Small Size Gold Certificates (1928)

 Only one series (1928) was issued before FDR's executive order required gold certificates to be surrendered in 1933.
-The $100,000 Gold Certificate (Woodrow Wilson) was never publicly circulated — it was used only for interbank transactions.
+The $100,000 Gold Certificate (Woodrow Wilson) was never publicly circulated.

 Series 1928 Gold Certificates (Yellow Seal) · $10 through $100,000

-★★★ $100,000 Gold Certificate features Woodrow Wilson and is the highest denomination U.S. note ever printed.
-Fewer than a dozen are known; one sold at Heritage Auctions for $1.68 million.
-Never intended for public circulation.
+★★★ $100,000 Gold Certificate features Woodrow Wilson — the highest denomination U.S. note ever printed.
+One sold at Heritage Auctions for $1.68 million.

 Federal Reserve Notes — Key Series (1928–Present)

 Modern green-seal Federal Reserve Notes dominate everyday commerce.
-While circulated examples have little premium, key series, star notes, high denominations, and low serials can be extremely valuable.
+Key series, star notes, high denominations, and low serials can be extremely valuable.

 High Denomination FRNs · Key Series · $500 / $1,000 / $5,000 / $10,000